Wind turbine landfill or mass grave? We report, you decide

 The average lifespan of a wind turbine is 20 to 25 years, and wind farms repurpose and recycle 90 percent of the materials in a wind turbine unit.
 The only materials not recycled are the fiberglass blades and motor housings.
 Nationwide, there are nearly 50,000 wind turbines, with 2,700 being decommissioned since the energy boom of the 1970s.

-It is relatively easy to recycle the steel and copper in wind turbines, but the number of turbine blades in need of disposal will only grow in the near future, as Bloomberg New Energy Finance is expecting up to 2 gigawatts worth of turbines to be refitted this year and next, there could be heaps more headed for dumps.
+It is relatively easy to recycle the steel and copper in wind turbines, but the number of turbine blades in need of disposal will only grow in the near future, and as Bloomberg New Energy Finance is expecting up to 2 gigawatts worth of turbines to be refitted this year and next, there could be heaps more headed for dumps.

-The aging wind fleet also poses questions of who will pay to take down the turbines and reclaim the land they stood on?
+The aging wind fleet also poses questions of who will pay to take down the turbines and reclaim the land they stood on.
 To prevent acres of abandoned and decaying wind farms, Wyoming laws require companies provide bonds to cover the cost of decommissioning and disposal of turbines once they are taken out of service or abandoned.